Bradycardia (Slow Heart Rate)

 Check your identification card carefully.
 If your address and the physician listed are correct, nothing is required of you.
-However, if any information on the card is inaccurate, contact Medtronic as soon as possible.

 After your heart device has been implanted and you have recovered from the implant surgery, a schedule of post-implant device checkups, as prescribed by your doctor, will become a regular part of your life.

 You will usually continue to see your heart doctor for overall treatment and management of your condition.
 He or she will monitor your heart medications and assess changes in any symptoms that you may be experiencing.

 In addition, your doctor may decide to send you to a doctor who specializes in monitoring individuals with implanted heart devices.
 Because your implant contains a computer chip, your doctor or clinician is able to use a special computer called a programmer to check (or interrogate) your device.

 The Medtronic CareLink™ Network can provide convenience through remote monitoring of your Medtronic heart device.
 Ask your doctor if the Medtronic CareLink service is available and would be right for you.

 Receiving a heart device can be a positive experience, but it can also cause stress.
 Below are some tips to help individuals and caregivers cope with receiving an implanted heart device, courtesy of healthcare psychologist Wayne Sotile, PhD.